 where $\mathbb{I}$ is the $2\times 2$ identity matrix, $\mathbf{\sigma}$ is the Pauli vector made by Pauli matrices, and $\zeta_{i}$ are the components of the Bloch vector constructing the Bloch sphere.
 One can read $\zeta_{1}-\mathrm{i}\zeta_{2}=f$ in which the decoherence factor can be expressed as

 where $\epsilon$ is a dimensionless factor to measure the decoherence, and $\varphi$ is a phase measuring the path differences between two paths of the SG interferometer \cite{D2022,Riedel2013}.
-When $f$ considerably differ from zero, i.e., $\epsilon\lesssim 1$, the existence of quantum superposition state can be concluded \cite{D2022}.
+When $f$ differs considerably from zero, i.e., $\epsilon\lesssim 1$ (which is satisfied in the current study), the existence of the quantum superposition state can be concluded \cite{D2022}.